-6.5 Simplification and harmonisation of procedures
+6.6 Simplification and harmonisation of procedures

-6.5.1 Introduction
+6.6.1 Introduction

-A border post is a space where the border laws, administration and systems of two countries interact with one another and with many international and regional regulatory regimes.
+A border post is a space where the border laws, administration and systems of two states interact with one another and with many international and regional regulatory regimes.
 Bodies such as the WTO, the World Customs Union, the AU and SADC promote enabling economic development by simplifying and harmonising regional laws, processes, systems and procedures.
 South Africa is a member of all these bodies and has endorsed policy positions held by these bodies, as articulated in various international agreements.

-Establishing an OSBP as a bilateral project supported by multiple stakeholders, provides a platform for both countries to cooperate and take the necessary steps to simplify and harmonise their processes and system.
-Border crossing procedures under the OSBP framework differ from operations at traditional two-stop border posts, although the role of each agency generally remains.
+Border crossing procedures under the OSBP framework differ from operations at traditional twostop border posts, although the role of each agency generally remains.
+Establishing an OSBP as a bilateral project supported by multiple stakeholders provides a platform for both states to cooperate and to simplify and harmonise their processes and systems.
 Simplifying and harmonising operational procedures and joint controls are cornerstones of OSBP operations.

-The core objective of any border modernisation programme, including OSBPs, is to introduce streamlined and harmonised procedures that take advantage of the various tools available to achieve a good balance between the required controls, and facilitating trade and the movement of people.
-It is often easier to start with the construction of infrastructure than with developing procedures and systems.
-There have been many examples of this approach in Africa.
-However, designing buildings, negotiating a legal framework, and reviewing ICT systems without a consensus on new procedures will not result in effective OSBPs.
+The core objective of any border modernisation programme, including OSBPs, is to introduce streamlined procedures that are synchronised to take advantage of the various tools available to achieve a good balance between the controls required and facilitating trade and the movement of people.
+Often, it is easier to begin with constructing the infrastructure for the OSBP than with developing procedures and systems.
+However, while Africa has had many examples of this approach, designing buildings, negotiating a legal framework and reviewing ICT systems without a consensus on new procedures will not produce an effective OSBP.

-Establishing OSBPs requires streamlining and harmonising border crossing procedures for people, goods and conveyances.
-Thus, extending the application of border procedures applied under the traditional two-stop framework to an OSBP framework without simplifying and harmonising them undermines efforts to reduce the time spent at a border and the associated costs and security threats.
+Border crossing procedures for people, goods and conveyances must be streamlined and harmonised to establish an effective OSBP.
+Extending the border procedures applied under the traditional two-stop framework to an OSBP framework without simplifying and harmonising them undermines efforts to reduce the time spent at a border and the associated costs and security threats.
 Border crossings are logistics points along integrated international supply chains that can easily become unnecessary movement control bottlenecks if processes are not simplified, streamlined and harmonised.

-This section deals with the simplifying, streamlining and harmonising border controls to process the movement of persons, goods and conveyances as depicted in Figure 6.1 below.
-The general principle that applies in the processing of all movements is that all the controls of the adjoining country should be completed before any control of the hosting country can commence.
+This section deals with simplifying, streamlining and harmonising border controls to process persons, goods and conveyances moving across borders, as depicted in Figure 6.1 below.
+The general principle for processing all movement is that the controls of the adjoining country should be completed before the host country begins its controls.